nikolaydubina/twitter-remover/README.md

 ## Remove Replies

-Open your "posts" page and run script
+Open your "posts" page, "trending" section manually (since it contains carets as well), and run script

 ```javascript
 setInterval(() => {